hltdi/HornMorpho/README.md

 Many words are ambiguous; they may have multiple interpretations.
 Sometimes the ambiguity is orthographic; that is, the spelling represents two different words with different pronunciations.
-This can happen in Amharic and Tigrinya because the orthography does not indicate gemination.
+This can happen in Amharic, Tigrinya, and Tigre because the orthography does not indicate gemination.
 For example, the Amharic verb ይሰማሉ can mean either 'they hear' or 'they are heard', depending on the gemination of the /s/ and /m/.
 Besides gemination, these two interpretations can be distinguished on the basis of their lemmas, ሰማ in the first case, ተሰማ in the second.
 Other words are ambiguous because forms with the same pronunciation can have multiple interpretations.